 With ever-greater frequency, dedicated listeners, artists, pedagogues, and scholars tend to remark that contemporary performances of the core classical repertory sound remarkably alike in both live and recorded contexts.
 Considering the possibility that piano culture has entered an age of contemporary, back-and-forth reproduction, this panel considers the following: 1.
 To borrow from literary theorist Stanley Fish, how might a pianist navigate various “interpretative communities” of the core repertory when dealing with varying politics of taste?
 2. How might a pianist listen to and theorize about past recordings to reinvigorate today’s performance approaches?
 3. What are ways a pianist might introduce direct compositional changes to existing works to reboot the core performing repertory?
 4. What does it mean to evaluate a performance?

-Panelists and Presentation titles
+Panelists and Presentation titles for Friday April 30